cometbft/cometbft/docs/references/config/README.md

 Validator nodes also require a private/public key-pair to sign consensus messages.

-If a Hardware Security Module is not available, CometBFT stores an unencrypted key-pair on the file system in the [priv_validator_key.json](priv_validator_key.json.md) file and the state of the last block signed in [priv_validator_state.json](priv_validator_state.json.md).
+If a Hardware Security Module (HSM) is not available, CometBFT stores an unencrypted key-pair on the file system in the [priv_validator_key.json](priv_validator_key.json.md) file and the state of the last block signed in [priv_validator_state.json](priv_validator_state.json.md).